 Halitosis

-Halitosis refers to bad breath which is not only a sing of ill health a social stigma.
-It is common in many people at all times and in all people some of the time.
-Unfortunately, most people who offend in this respect are completely unaware of their problem and the discomfort they cause to others.
+Halitosis refers to bad breath which is not only a sign of ill health but a social a social stigma.
+Unfortunately, most people who have halitosis are not even aware of their problem and the discomfort they cause to others.

 Causes